Maqi-x/ConeOS-better/README.md

-A hobby x86-64 operating system kernel with Limine bootloader
+A hobby x86-64 operating system kernel with the **GRUB** bootloader